 Mobile app launch types

-A cold start refers to an app’s starting from scratch.
+In a cold app launch, your app is starting from scratch.
 This means that the app’s process has not been created by the system until then.
-Cold starts occur when you are launching the app for the first time since booting, or if the app was killed.
+Cold launches occur when you are launching the app for the first time since booting, or if the app was killed.
 Since there is no existing process up and running this is the slowest type of launch.
-Cold starts are usually the main focus when it comes to minimizing app launch time due to them taking the longest.
+Cold launches are usually the main focus when it comes to minimizing app launch time due to them taking the longest.

-A hot start refers to when your app’s process is already running in the background.
-In a hot start, all the system has to do is bring your app’s activity to the foreground.
-This makes it a lot faster than a cold start because the app’s activity is already present in memory.
+In a hot app launch, your app’s process is already running in the background and all the system has to do is bring your app’s activity to the foreground.
+This makes it a lot faster than a cold launch because the app’s activity is already present in memory.
 The system doesn’t have to repeat the initialization so it has much less overhead.

-To the user, there is very little difference between a cold start scenario and a hot start, which is why it’s important to minimize the time taken in both scenarios.
+To the user, there is very little difference between a cold launch scenario and a hot launch, which is why it’s important to minimize the time taken in both scenarios.

-A warm refers to somewhere between a cold and hot start where some of the operations that take place in a cold start are still happening.
+As the name suggests, a warm app launch is somewhere between a cold and hot launch where some of the operations that take place in a cold start are still happening.
+In this case, your app's main process is already running, but might need to recreate some activities or retrieve data that was evicted from memory.
 This makes it faster than a cold start but still with more overhead than a hot start.

 Mobile app launch time benchmarks

-- Cold startup should take less than 5 seconds
+- Cold launches should take less than 5 seconds

-- Hot startup should take less than 1.5 seconds
+- Hot launches should take less than 1.5 seconds

-- Warm startup should take less than 2 seconds
+- Warm launches should take less than 2 seconds

-Monitor how long your users are waiting from launching your app until it becomes responsive.
-Instabug App Performance Monitoring (APM) helps you track key metrics to improve your app's performance, including Apdex scores, UI hangs, network timeouts and issues, slow launches, tracking custom traces, and more.
-From the Cold App Launch page in your dashboard, you'll find a thorough breakdown of how fast your app is launching across versions, devices, and operating systems.
+Instabug's App Performance Monitoring helps you track key metrics to improve your app's performance, including Apdex scores, UI hangs, network timeouts and issues, slow launches, tracking custom traces, and more.
+From the App Launch page in your dashboard, you'll find a thorough breakdown of how fast your app is launching across versions, devices, and operating systems.